 Best Sustainable Collection: G-Star Raw

-No stranger to innovation, G-Star Raw brought its first biodegradable stretch denim to Project.
+No stranger to innovation, G-Star Raw brought its most sustainable stretch denim to Project.
 The collection, which debuted last October, is updated and designed for re-use, featuring 100 percent recyclable iconic G-Star styles.

-Women’s styles include skinny, slim, boot, boyfriend and relaxed jeans featuring the biodegradable stretch, and men’s styles include skinny, slim, straight, tapered and relaxed.
+Women’s styles include skinny, slim, boot, boyfriend and relaxed jeans, and men’s styles include skinny, slim, straight, tapered and relaxed.
 The collection promotes circularity and builds off prior innovations developed in partnership with DyStar, Saitex and Artistic Milliners.
+All of these products are Cradle to Cradle Certified Gold.

-The brand is also working with Candiani on a regenerative indigo dye concept, which merges EarthColors derived from upcycled cotton waste with Hydrosulphite-free Nitrogen Indigo technology and Kitotex.
+The denim collection also featured a development with Candiani on a regenerative indigo dye concept, which merges EarthColors by Archroma derived from upcycled cotton waste with Hydrosulphite-free Nitrogen Indigo technology and Kitotex.
 Furthermore, waste from this process is designed to be used as fertilizer, underscoring G-Star’s emphasis on circularity.

 A champion of collaboration, the brand encourages others to adopt its innovations, and makes their technologies openly accessible so sustainable practices can be implemented at scale.